Social engineering (security): Pretexting of telephone records

 U.S. Rep. Fred Upton (R-Kalamazoo, Michigan), chairman of the Energy and Commerce Subcommittee on Telecommunications and the Internet, expressed concern over the easy access to personal mobile phone records on the Internet during a House Energy & Commerce Committee hearing on "Phone Records For Sale: Why Aren't Phone Records Safe From Pretexting?"
-Illinois became the first state to sue an online records broker when Attorney General Lisa Madigan sued 1st Source Information Specialists, Inc. A spokeswoman for Madigan's office said.
+Illinois became the first state to sue an online records broker when Attorney General Lisa Madigan sued 1st Source Information Specialists, Inc., a spokeswoman for Madigan's office said.
 The Florida-based company operates several Web sites that sell mobile telephone records, according to a copy of the suit.
 The attorneys general of Florida and Missouri quickly followed Madigan's lead, filing suits respectively, against 1st Source Information Specialists and, in Missouri's case, one other records broker – First Data Solutions, Inc.

 Several wireless providers, including T-Mobile, Verizon, and Cingular filed earlier lawsuits against records brokers, with Cingular winning an injunction against First Data Solutions and 1st Source Information Specialists.
 U.S. Senator Charles Schumer (D-New York) introduced legislation in February 2006 aimed at curbing the practice.
 The Consumer Telephone Records Protection Act of 2006 would create felony criminal penalties for stealing and selling the records of mobile phone, landline, and Voice over Internet Protocol (VoIP) subscribers.

-Hewlett Packard
+The law was passed at least partially in response to the Hewlett-Packard spying scandal.
 Patricia Dunn, former chairwoman of Hewlett Packard, reported that the HP board hired a private investigation company to look into who was responsible for leaks within the board.
 Dunn acknowledged that the company used the practice of pretexting to solicit the telephone records of board members and journalists.
 Chairman Dunn later apologized for this act and offered to step down from the board if it was desired by board members.
-Unlike Federal law, California law specifically forbids such pretexting.
+Unlike Federal law, California law specifically forbid such pretexting.
 The four felony charges brought on Dunn were dismissed.

 Notable social engineering incidents

+1970s–1990s

+Kevin Mitnick, Susan Headley, and Lewis De Payne were involved in phreaking and computer hacking efforts involving social engineering in Los Angeles in the late 1970s and early 1980s.